-None of the members of the OGK-2 Board of Directors and members of the Board of Directors Committees has received loans (credits).
+The Company issued no loans for the members of the OGK-2 Board of Directors and members of the Board of Directors Committees.

 The Committee for Conflicts of Interest did not identify any conflicts of interest in 2018 that would involve any member of the Company's Board of Directors or executive bodies.